ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 We could also introduce a new phase between before/after storage exclusively for transformations.
 Then we can just do a "fake" call to that phase to get back the transient names for change tracking.

+### Call value transformation plugin(s) when `keySetValue` / `keySetString` is called

+After a value has been set by the user, call the transformation plugin.
+We could store those callbacks as metakeys, i.e. `meta:/generated/transformation/value/callback/#1`.

+In `keySetRaw` we then call all those callbacks.
+We also need to provide a simple API to plugins to register such callbacks for a key.

+As the transformations will be applied before `kdbSet`, this will elimate lots of possible false positives in changetracking.

 ## Decision